Agence-DnD/PIMGento/README.md

 ## Features

-* Plug and Play : We payed attention to the code and followed the Magento code instructions so you can easly install this extension on your store without any troubleshooting (see [installation](#installation)).
+* Plug and Play : We payed attention to the code and followed the Magento code instructions so you can easily install this extension on your store without any troubleshooting (see [installation](#installation)).
 * Totally flexible : We added plenty of configurations.
 We didn't write any specific value in our code : No hard coding.
 * User Friendly : We thought the interface the easiest possible.
-We developp a dashboard where you can see your import running.
-We even add some colors :)
+We developed a dashboard where you can see your import running.
+We even added some colors :)
 * Manual or automatic : Free to choose !
-You can either upload and import your CSV files from the Magento backoffice or simply let the automatics tasks run different import with CSV files located in a directory of your server.
+You can either upload and import your CSV files from the Magento back-office or simply let the automatics tasks run different import with CSV files located in a directory of your server.
 * SEO ready : 404 pages, it's over !
 With PimGento, you don't loose SEO on your product and category pages.
 If their names change, Pimgento create automatically a rewrite from the old URL to the new one.
-* Synchrone / Asynchrone : You can import right now your data in order to show them on the fron-office or schedule a task in the coming days.
+* Synchrone / Asynchrone : You can import right now your data in order to show them on the front-office or schedule a task in the coming days.
 Very usefull to prepare a marketing operation for instance.
 * Fast import : PimGento is from 10 to 20 times faster than API and native Magento import/export system.
 * Performance : Imports with PimGento don't slow down the store.
 Besides, you can select which cache you want to clear at the end of your import.
 * Multi-X : PimGento supports all types of Magento structure.
-If you have multi-website and multi-store with lot of differents languages, imports still work well.
+If you have multi-website and multi-store with lot of differents languages, imports will still work well.

 ## Requirements